marda-alliance/phase-field-schema/proposal.md

 deliver:

- - A Working Group Note, published on the MaRDA Alliance website including some feedback from wider phase field community -
+ - A Working Group Note, published on the MaRDA Alliance website including some feedback from wider phase field community.
  - Implemented working examples as outlined in part 3 of the [Work Plan](#Work-Plan) above.